 How do I qualify for a reverse mortgage loan?

 To qualify, you must be age 62 or older and be the titleholder to your home.
-In addition, you must have sufficient equity in your home.
+In addition, you must have sufficient equity in your home and you must meet financial eligibility criteria as established by HUD.

 What if I have an existing mortgage?